apache/httpcomponents-website/src/site/markdown/httpcomponents-client-5.1.x/migration-guide/migration-to-async-streaming.md

   an `Executor`.

-* `BasicRequestProducer` and `BasicResponseConsumer` messages handlers that perform no message head transformation and can use any custom entity producer or consumer to handler the message body.
+* `BasicRequestProducer` and `BasicResponseConsumer` messages handlers that perform no message head transformation and can use any custom entity producer or consumer to handle the message body.

-* `AbstractBinResponseConsumer` response handler can server as the base class for custom binary response consumers.
+* `AbstractBinResponseConsumer` response handler can serve as the base class for custom binary response consumers.

-* `AbstractCharResponseConsumer` response handler can server as the base class for custom character response consumers.
+* `AbstractCharResponseConsumer` response handler can serve as the base class for custom character response consumers.

 There are also third-party libraries that can provide specialized message handlers, for instance, for [JSON message processing](https://github.com/ok2c/httpcomponents-jackson) using